jccarrigan/OilandGasAssetEvaluation/README.md

 ## Appendix

 Please refer to the Plots folder to view the results of the various models over different time periods.
-The folder includes model results for average, cumulative, and peak production over the most recent 2-10 year timeframe.
+The folder includes model results for average, cumulative, and peak production over the most recent 2-10 year timeframes.

 Well counts for each model are also included.